Last updated: May 2026

 • Reinvest profits into new acquisition tests while ad costs are lower in Q1

-How much safety stock should brands maintain for BFCM?
+How much safety stock should brands hold for BFCM?

 Have questions or need assistance?